javl/blender-embroidery/readme.md

 Personally I've only tested it with `.pes` files which I've created using the [Ink/Stitch addon](https://inkstitch.org/) for [Inkscape](https://inkscape.org/).

 ## Example file
 The pattern shown at the top of this page can be found here: [example.pes](example.pes).
+The original `.svg` file is [here](example.svg), open it in Inkscape with the Ink/Stitch addon installed.

 ## Table of contents
 - [Blender Embroidery Import](#blender-embroidery-import)